adegokeisrael/MFA1/U2F SERVER/README.md

 u2f-authenticator implementation
 ==================

 This project implements A node.js served [Fido U2F authentication](https://fidoalliance.org/about/overview/) phishing-resistant MFA.
-A Multi-factor Authentication (MFA) is an authentication method that requires the user of a service to provide more than a username and password, MFA requires one or more additional verification factors, with aim to decrease the likelihood of a successful cyber attack.
-This implementation is a 2 factor authenticator with the "what you know" and "what you have" factors.
+A Multi-factor Authentication (MFA) is an authentication method that requires the user of a service to provide more than a username and password for service access.
+MFA requires one or more additional verification factors, with aim to decrease the likelihood of a successful cyber attack.
+This implementation provides a  second factor authentication to the regular email and password scheme.
 The FIDO U2F protocol enables relying parties to offer a strong cryptographic 2nd factor option for end user security.
 The relying party's dependence on passwords is reduced.
 The password can even be simplified to a 4 digit PIN.
 End users carry a single U2F device which works with any relying party supporting the protocol.
 The user gets the convenience of a single 'keychain' device and convenient security.

 ### why this strategy?

 This implementation solves major and common problems associated with the vulnerabilities of common MFAs with rise in the unrelibility of these MFAs (Authy and Google Authenticator).
-These MFA are prone to attacks like:
+These MFA are prone to attacks such as:

 * Evilginx : a form of MITM (Man in the Middle attack)
 * pass the cookie attack